njaumatilda/HNGX-Stage1-Number-Classification/README.md

 # HNG Stage 1 API
-This is a simple REST API project that provides a single GET endpoint which takes a number and returns interesting mathematical properties about it, along with a fun fact, in JSON format.
+This is a simple REST API project that provides a single GET endpoint which takes a number as a query parameter, and returns interesting mathematical properties about it, along with a fun fact, in JSON format.

 ## Features
 + Provides the number's mathematical properties and fun fact